JJWallis/faq-accordian/README.md

 bulky conditionals - looking forward to other ways of writing logic (lots of parenthesis)

-Design solutions - sometimes responsive height is not desired
+Design solutions - sometimes responsive height is not desired | fixed units for img values (size or position)

 ### Useful resources